moditect/deptective/README.md

 In contrast to Deptective it is not executed during compilation but via (JUnit) tests.
 * [JDepend](https://github.com/clarkware/jdepend) analyzes Java packages and produces metrics on them.
 * The Eclipse Java compiler allows to put access restrictions in place but they can only be used to limit access to types/packages in other JARs on the classpath, not to packages of the current compilation unit itself
+* [code-assert](https://github.com/nidi3/code-assert) allows to enforce dependency rules described in a Java DSL.
+Similarly to ArchUnit, these rules are executed as unit tests.
+* [Macker](https://innig.net/macker/) enforces architectural rules at build time via dedicated build tool plug-ins. (not actively maintained)

 ## License